bendnorman/DOB-elevator-complaints/README.md

 ![alt text](writeups/response.png)

-The ratio of violations to complaints responded within the first day suggests that the DOB has some method of somewhat effectively prioritizing complaints.
-For most response time bins, the ratio of violations to complaints is mostly the same.
+The ratio of violations to complaints responded within the first day suggests that the DOB has some method of effectively prioritizing complaints.
+For most response time bins, the ratio of violations to complaints suggests mostly random ordering.
 Ideally the number of complaints that result in a violation should have lower response times than the complaints that do not result in complaints.

 ## Evaluation Metric
 I implemented an evaluation metric called priority score that measures how an ordering of complaints for a given day compares to the  optimal  ordering.
 The  optimal  ordering  being  all  of  the  complaints  resulting  in violations positioned first in the order and all of the complaints not resulting in violations positioned last.
 The final score is an average accuracy for complaints resulting in violations and complaints not resulting in violations amongst all days.
 The higher the the accuracy,  the faster the DOB can address complaints that result in violations.
 Priority score is nice because it accounts for the fluctuations of number of complaints on a given day.